jkassemi/stubby/README.md

 # Stubby

-A local DNS server and HTTP application that provides a package manager solution to configuring network systems on a development machine.
+A local DNS and HTTP server combo that provides a package manager solution to configuring network systems on a development machine.
 This is currently only designed to run on OS X.

-It's currently very much a proof of concept, but it's designed to allow you to
+It's designed to allow you to:

 * configure stubs for your company's API, allowing customers to develop without the need of a development machine you're hosting.